openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 ## Usage

-Once an instance of the template has been created it can be applied to an LST element with the method `J.withTemplate()`.
+Once an instance of the template has been created it can be applied to an LST element with the method `JavaTemplate apply(..)`.
 This example visitor uses a template to replace all method invocations of `countLetters(String)` with `withString(String).length()`:

 ```java
 public class ChangeMethodInvocation extends JavaIsoVisitor<ExecutionContext> {